Welcome to Otamatea High School

 Kia ora koutou,

 It is not just in the academic arena where our students excel.
 We encourage all of our students to become involved in life of the school through a variety of activities including sporting, cultural, and the arts.
-Our Reporoa Exchange Programme which is now in it’s 52nd year is the longest running senior exchange programme in the country.
-In 2016 we won the regional competitions for football, netball, Under 16 rugby and cricket and were runners up in mixed hockey.
-As well as playing for school teams many of our students currently play representative sport at regional, national and international levels.
-Flagships of the school include the Duke of Edinburgh programme where students are supported to work towards and complete their Gold Hillary Award (approximately ¼ of our school are involved in this programme), our annual Olla Podriga talent quest competition, the Smokefree Rockquest and Pasifika Beats competitions, and our annual participation in the Relay for Life and World Vision 40 Hour Famine fundraising events.
+Our Reporoa student exchange programme which is now in it’s 53rd year is thought to be the longest running senior student exchange programme in the country.
+In 2018 we won the regional competitions for girls’ football, floorball and netball.
+As well as playing for school teams many of our students play representative sport at regional, national and international level.

 I am very proud of the many and varied achievements of Otamatea High School students, and the staff who provide the excellent conditions which enable this success.